 Some classes watched a video about thinking carefully about things they see and do online and to try to 'see the bigger picture'.
 There was also an opportunity for some classes to do the Hour of Code.

-As part of Safer Internet Day, we ask all Key Stage 2 pupils about about their internet use, cyber bullying and reporting.
+As part of Safer Internet Day, we sometimes ask Key Stage 2 pupils about about their internet use, experience of cyber bullying and reporting.
 The teachers use the information we collect to help plan lessons and help keep everyone safe.
-You can download the 2017 survey below.
+You can download the latest surveys below.